 In the final years before you’ve told us you want to retire, we automatically start to prepare your pension pot savings for when you buy an annuity in retirement.

-We’ll gradually move your savings out of its growth stage investments, and into long gilts, with the aim of preserving the size of annuity you’ll be able to buy.
+We’ll gradually move your savings out of their growth stage investments, and into fixed interest (bonds), including a significant proportion in long gilts, with the aim of preserving the size of annuity you’ll be able to buy.

 When you're nearly at the date you've told us you want to retire, we'll also move 25% into cash to cater for your tax-free cash entitlement.
 You can currently take up to 25% of your pension pot as tax-free cash.
 This is based on our understanding of current taxation law and HMRC practice, which may change.